 Access to energy

-Globally, nearly 1 billion people – 1 out of 7 – do not have access to electricity to light their homes, refrigerate their food, or keep cool in rising temperatures.
+Globally, 840 million people – 1 out of 7 – do not have access to electricity to light their homes, refrigerate their food, or keep cool in rising temperatures.
 Around 3 billion people have to rely on dirty biomass fuels such as charcoal, coal and animal waste for cooking.
 These figures are unacceptable.

 In Sub-Saharan Africa and Asia, 20 countries have the largest gaps in electricity and clean cooking access.
 These regions are also represented in the 80 percent of countries worldwide that do not have access to electricity.
 Without access to clean, modern energy, it is impossible to achieve Sustainable Development Goals (SDGs) to reduce poverty, broaden education and improve public health.
 For example, replacing outdated stoves and open fires would save the lives of 800,000 children who die each year from exposure to indoor air pollution.
 That is why SDG7 calls for action to close these energy gaps by 2030.